 Your team and users need time to get used to the new software and will have to go through a learning curve.
 You should expect to see a decrease in productivity for the short period of time it takes for users to get used to the new system.

-However, through strong planning, risk analysis, and educating your business members, you can minimise the dip, if not eliminate it.
-Even projects that have gone smoothly during the execution phase have seen a dip in performance, and it is up to you to combat it through communication and training.
+However, through strong planning, risk analysis, and educating and training your staff members, you can minimise the dip, if not eliminate it.

 9. Overlooked Requirements being Uncovered Late in the Process

 You can never be too careful when implementing and analysing ERP software.
 If your team doesn’t analyse the project thoroughly, you could find out something crucial that has been overlooked deep into the implementation process.

 If this happens then it is important to remember the following points: